Equine Viral Encephalomyelitis (Encephalitis)

 These viral disorders, usually transmitted by mosquitoes or other blood-feeding insects, involve central nervous system dysfunction and moderate to high mortality.
-West Nile encephalomyelitis, caused by infection with the West Nile virus, is currently the best-known encephalitis of this type (see Brain, Spinal Cord, and Nerve Disorders of Horses: West Nile Encephalomyelitis in Horses).
+West Nile encephalomyelitis, caused by infection with the West Nile virus, is currently the best-known encephalitis of this type.
 Other viruses that cause encephalomyelitis are Eastern equine encephalitis (found primarily in eastern Canada, US states east of the Mississippi river, and the Caribbean islands), Western equine encephalitis (found in western Canada, US states west of the Mississippi river, Mexico, and South America), and Venezuelan equine encephalitis (found in Mexico, and Central and South America).

 Nervous system signs may vary, depending on the type of virus involved.
 Observable signs can include impaired vision, aimless wandering, head pressing, circling, inability to swallow, irregular gait, weakness and paralysis, convulsions, and death.
 Many horses have a fever.
 Horses with West Nile encephalomyelitis may have spinal cord incoordination, muscle contractions, and an abnormal sensitivity to touch.
 Nearly half of affected horses have a distinctive twitching of the muzzle early in the course of the disease.

 A tentative diagnosis is made based on signs and by comparing the location of the affected horse(s) and the season of the year with known data on the insects that carry the disease.
 Detection of certain blood antibodies (IgM) against the causative virus provides additional support for the diagnosis.